itsbrunodev/nwiz/README.md

 ## About

 nwiz creates Cisco IOS command scripts from a visual network topology.
 You can import existing networks from Packet Tracer or build your own.

+The tool is accessible from [nwiz.itsbruno.dev](https://nwiz.itsbruno.dev/) or by downloading the standalone application from the [Releases](https://github.com/itsbrunodev/nwiz/releases) page.

 ## Core Features